xstevens/shiftmanager/README.md

 We distribute Redshift credentials to new users via a document on Google Drive.

-Fire up your favorite Python interpreter (`ipython` recommended), but make sure you have environment variables PGUSER and PGPASSWORD set for the process:
+Fire up your favorite Python interpreter (`ipython` recommended), but make sure you have environment variables PGUSER and PGPASSWORD set for the process, probably via `chpst` or [`envcrypt`](https://github.banksimple.com/analytics/sup/blob/master/dev-setup.md#credentials).
+Your session will look something like:
 ```python
 >>> redshift_username = 'newuser'
 >>> gdrive_username = 'newuser' # as in newuser@simple.com